Estrella-Explore/gcc_strict-flags/README.md

 sh make.sh demo/foo.cpp
 ```

-The executable programme `foo.out` is in the same directory as your source code file.
+The executable program `foo.out` is in the same directory as your source code file.

 # News

 - User-friendly prompts.

-- If test case `foo.in` was found, you can pass it as `stdin` to your programme.\
+- If test case `foo.in` was found, you can pass it as `stdin` to your program.\
   Your answer will be output, and be saved as `foo.ans` by default.

 # Tips